-I started watching The Mandalorian recently (you need a subscription to watch it).
-One of my goals for 2021 is to catch up on movies and TV shows that were released over the years.
-I saw lots of people talking about this show, so I decided to check it out.
-The Mandalorian is reminding me of a life lesson I’ve learned, painfully.
-If you haven’t watched it: minor spoilers incoming.
+I recently started watching ‘The Mandalorian‘ (you’ll need a subscription to stream it) as part of my goal to catch up on all the movies and TV shows that I’ve missed over the years.
+I saw so many people talking about this show and I figured it was worth checking out.
+As I’ve been watching ‘The Mandalorian’, it’s reminded me of a life lesson that I’ve learned the hard way—minor spoilers ahead for those who haven’t watched it yet.

 Hitting the Reset Button

 When Mando made the decision to go back and rescue The Child, I had a ‘YES!!!’ moment.
 I had been hoping he would do that, and it was a powerful reminder of the moments in our own lives when we realize it’s time to walk down a different path.

 Making the choice to deviate from the path that others have laid out for is a very personal and difficult decision.
 Many people choose to stick with the things they’ve always done, following traditions and adhering to cultural and social norms.
 They may have a career, use certain products, practice a certain religion, or even wear their hair a certain way because that’s what was expected of them by their parents, society, or the country they live in.
 Some people resist change and have a ‘if it isn’t broke, don’t fix it’ mentality.

 However, sometimes people realize later in life that they’re unhappy and begin to re-examine the paths they’ve selected.
 They may realize that they followed certain paths for the wrong reasons, such as becoming a lawyer because their parents refused to pay for college if they picked a different major.
 At some point, it’s important to decide what works best for you, what makes you happy, and create a new set of rules to live by.